lionelmace/databases-for-redis/howto-getting-connection-strings.md

 ![Redis Connection Strings](images/connections_panel.png)

-+Your Redis deployment is provisioned with an admin user.
+Your Redis deployment is provisioned with an admin user.
 You must set the admin password before you can use it to connect to the database.
 For more information, see the [Setting the Admin Password](/docs/databases-for-redis?topic=databases-for-redis-admin-password) page.
 {: .tip}

 ## Getting Connection Strings from the CLI